Here you'll find some of the most frequently asked questions, covering:

 Where can I get a copy of the test for the multi-stage shuttle run?

-You can get a copy of the test from the South Australian Sports Institute.
+You can get a copy of the test from the Australian Sports Commission web site.

 I have a few speeding fines.
 Will that prevent me from applying?

 This depends on how many and the circumstances surrounding them.
 Discuss any concerns you have with the Police Recruiting Section.

 If I fail the Evaluation and Testing Phase, when can I apply again?

 If you are unsuccessful in the Evaluation and Testing Phase you will have the opportunity to re-apply after a period of 12 months.
 This is to give you time to prepare to a satisfactory standard before undertaking the testing again.

 Is it possible to practice the obstacle course at the Academy?